OpenPecha/plan_documentation/docs/api/cms-endpoints.md

         "duration": 1200,
         "transcript": "Begin by finding a comfortable position..."
       },
-      "order": 1
+      "order": 1,
+      "is_required": true
     },
     {
-      "type": "reflection",
+      "type": "text",
       "title": "Reflection Questions",
       "content": {
-        "questions": [
-          "How did you feel during the meditation?", "What challenges did you encounter?"
+        "text": "How did you feel during the meditation?\nWhat challenges did you encounter?", "estimated_time": 5
-        ]
       },
-      "order": 2
+      "order": 2,
+      "is_required": false
     }
   ]
 }